Existence and non-existence of area-minimizing hypersurfaces in manifolds of non-negative Ricci curvature: Constructions of area-minimizing hypersurfaces

 As we showed in the previous section, on the cone $CS_\k$ the usual metric can be rewritten as a conformally flat one.
-Our constructions will be those modified from the cone $CS_\k$.
+We shall therefore modify the constructions from the cone $CS_\k$.